PRX/www.radiotopia.fm/README.md

 ### Paths

 The following are paths that should be maintained in perpetuity.
+(GitHub redirects to paths with a trailing slash)

 - `/` Homepage
 - `/radiotopia` Redirect to homepage, or the homepage if `/` is being used for something else